Pckttt/open-skoda-bugs/README.md

 There's no source code or pull requests here.
 You just need a (free) GitHub account.

+GitHub works great on mobile devices, so you can report issues right from your car.

-## Why?
+## Why bother?

-You enjoy Škoda vehicles but notice the software isn’t always up to par.
+You enjoy driving Škoda vehicles but notice the software isn’t always up to par.
 You also want the next over-the-air update to fix that one issue that annoys you the most.
 And it feels good to contribute.

 ## How is this repo affiliated with Škoda?

 This repository is not affiliated with Škoda Auto or any of its subsidiaries.
-It is an independent community project.
+It is an independent community project founded by a Prague-based software developer and a proud 2025 Kodiaq RS owner.

 ## Does Škoda know about this?

-The author of this repository is going to reach out to Škoda Auto to inform them about this repository.
+The author of this repository is going to reach out to Škoda Auto to inform them of this repository.
+The more engagement this repository gets, the more likely it is that Škoda will act on it.

+Are you with Škoda Auto?
+Spread the word!